PapaAnalytika/Lexiglance/README.md

 ## Status

-This repository is currently focused on the **end-user deliverables** (templates/styles and card-format conventions).
+This repository is currently focused on the **end-user deliverables for Anki** (templates, styles, and card-format conventions).
 The authoring/build pipeline is maintained separately for now.

 ## License